starbuck10/JCoffie/_projects/2022-12-03-Mycelium_Exhibit.md

 <p align="center"><img src="/images/top of tank.png"></p>
 <p align="center"><img src="/images/back of tank edited.png"></p>

 Water, water, WATER!
 Living things need water, silly!
 Well, I didn't think this one through because I expected the close system to keep moisture but that moisture leaks and the biological components also consume that water.
-Well, enter the syringe and spone idea to keep things moist and to keep the water from spreading throughout the exhibit.
+Well, enter the syringe and natural sponge idea to keep things moist and to keep the water from spreading throughout the exhibit.

 <p-align="center"><blockquote class="imgur-embed-pub" lang="en" data-id="a/yxZ6Z6N"  ><a href="//imgur.com/a/yxZ6Z6N">Water Filling of Exhibit for Final Project</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script></p>

 ## Mycelium

 Growing the mycelium was AWESOME.
 It was a really neat process and I was able to experiment with silicon molds as well as different substrates to help the organism grow.
 I decided to use both blue and pink oyster mushrooms for this exhibit and ended up using the pink within the display.
 When the UV lights are off, you can actually see the pink mycelium spreading throughout the tank.
-Here are some images of the myceliym as it began to grow!
+Here are some images of the mycelium as it began to grow!

 And finally, this is what my collection looks like today with the rest of the leftover growth not used in the exhibit.
 Just giving them a few more weeks to take hold and see what we discover before planting the excess for fruit!
 Woohoo!